joshbegley/nyt-latest/README.md

 **Trump Says House Republicans Should Vote to Release Epstein Files**\
-`President Trump reversed himself by calling on the House of Representatives to vote to release files related to the convicted sex offender Jeffrey Epstein.`\
+`President Trump reversed himself by calling on the House of Representatives to vote for the release of files related to the convicted sex offender Jeffrey Epstein.`\
 https://nytimes.com/2025/11/16/us/politics/trump-epstein-files-release-vote.html

 **‘It: Welcome to Derry’ Season 1, Episode 4 Recap: Origin of the Species**\